-- Higher employment with complete centralisation. - Degree of central bank conservativeness does not matter with complete centralisation. - Lower employment the lower is the degree of centralisation. - A more conservative central bank raises employment with an intermediate degree of centralisation largest effect if $$N = 2$$ zero effect with complete decentralisation ($N \rightarrow \infty$).
+- Higher employment with complete centralisation. - Degree of central bank conservativeness does not matter with complete centralisation. - Lower employment the lower is the degree of centralisation. - A more conservative central bank raises employment with an intermediate degree of centralisation largest effect if N = 2 zero effect with complete decentralisation $(N \to \infty)$.